$ ./pants run project/app.py

 Issues finding files?

-./pants dependencies --transitive path/to/binary.pyto ensure that all the files you need are showing up, including for any resources you intend to use.
+./pants dependencies --transitive path/to/binary.pyto ensure that all the files you need are showing up, including for any assets you intend to use.